Search

 The ripple effects have hit travellers worldwide.
 Dubai was the world's busiest international airport in 2024 with 92 million passengers, according to Airports Council International, ahead of London's Heathrow by 13 million.
 Doha ranked 10th.

-Qatar Airways passengers in Sydney told Reuters they scrambled to rearrange travel with little information from the airline.
+Lufthansa cancelled passenger flights in and out of the United Arab Emirates, while Qatar Airways passengers in Sydney told Reuters they scrambled to rearrange travel with little information.

-Ascanio Giorgetti, 16, and his mother Alessandra Giorgetti, from Italy, arrived to find their Qatar Airways flight to Milan via Doha cancelled.
-They secured an alternate route home via Los Angeles on another airline.
+Ascanio Giorgetti, 16, and his mother Alessandra Giorgetti from Italy found their flight to Milan via Doha cancelled.
+They secured an alternative route home via Los Angeles on another airline.

 ($1 = 0.8495 euros)